 Giorgio Sacerdoti is emeritus professor of international law at Bocconi University, Milan, and a former member (2001–2009) and chairman (2006-2007) of the WTO AB.

 Risa Schwartz is a sole practitioner, focusing on international law and the intersections between trade and investment law, environmental law and Indigenous rights.
 Risa formerly worked as a senior research fellow at CIGI, as counsel to the Ministry of Aboriginal Affairs in Ontario and the Ministry of the Environment, and as a legal officer at the WTO.

 Jim Stanford is an economist and director of the Centre for Future Work, based at the Australia Institute.
 The Australia Institute is Australia’s most influential progressive think tank.
 The Centre for Future Work focuses on issues of work, labour markets, income, economic development, technology, inequality, skills and more.

 Debra Steger is professor emerita at the University of Ottawa’s Faculty of Law and a senior fellow at CIGI and the C. D. Howe Institute.
-She was the first director of the Appellate Body Secretariat of the WTO.
-During the Uruguay Round, she was Canada’s principal legal counsel and senior negotiator on dispute settlement and the establishment of the WTO.
+She was the first director of the Appellate Body Secretariat of the World Trade Organization.

 Judy Whiteduck is the director of the Assembly of First Nations (AFN) Economic Sector in Ottawa, Canada.
 The AFN is a national advocacy organization representing First Nations citizens in Canada, including more than 900,000 people living in 634 First Nations and in cities and towns across the country.